 A fat paycheck?
 Yes, but not always.
 The corner office within the next five years?
 Yes sure, but what about now?
 401(k) plan.
 Health and dental insurance.
 Paid vacation.
 Well, these would be nice.
-What do you think is the single biggest factor that motivates employees to recommend their company as THE place to work for young, ambitious people?
-According to Bersin by Deloitte’s research with Glassdoor, learning, and career opportunities are accorded the highest priorities by employees.
-Clearly, employees know that in an ever-changing and volatile workplace, there is only ONE way to make oneself indispensable.
+What do you think is the single biggest factor that motivates employees to work at a company?
+According to Bersin by Deloitte’s research with Glassdoor, learning, and career opportunities are mentioned as the highest priorities by employees.
+Employees know that in an ever-changing and volatile workplace, there is only ONE way to make oneself indispensable.
 Keep growing.
 Keep learning.
 Innovate consistently.
-Employees have not failed to learn from the examples around them.
-Companies like Yahoo, BlackBerry, Blockbuster failed to keep up with the times.
+Companies like Yahoo, BlackBerry, and Blockbuster failed to keep up with the times.
 The result: they continued to lag till the day when they were forced to give up.
 Innovation is the game-changer.
 It is true not only for organizations but also for individuals.
 This is why companies are able to lure valuable employees away from their rivals with the promise of training opportunities.
-As an HR or training professional, you have to keep your employees interested in working for the company by providing them with ample learning opportunities.
+As an HR or training professional, you have to keep your employees engaged in working for the company by providing them with ample learning opportunities.
 They need to improve their skills, increase productivity, and be on top of their game, so your business can out-innovate its rivals, tide over disruptions, and respond to market changes.

 If you're not yet as familiar with xAPI and LRS technologies, some of the following questions might be ringing in your mind right now: How do I know my company needs an LRS?
 Why do I need an LRS?
 Do I still need an LMS?
 The answers to these questions depend on your company's goals, goals, and resources.
 LRS technology is the result of the new habits that the technology context has fostered.
 And this means corporate leaders are pressured to implement training programs that adapt to the new learning expectations, behaviors, and needs of their employees.
 Learning is no longer happening in a fixed place, at a specific time, or even in a linear way.
 It happens everywhere and anytime.
 By implementing an LRS in your company, you will be able to capture the activities that occur by "learning in the flow of work".
 In other words, you will be able to collect and store every learning experience – from what happens online and offline, and not just within the LMS.
 Such information will be helpful to you to give a more detailed image of what REALLY happens in your training programs and thus optimize them accordingly.
 Read on and find out the key signs that will help you recognize if it's time to give a Learning Record Store (LRS) an opportunity in your company.